adrienjoly/npm-pdfreader/README.md

 Solutions exist, but this module cannot be run directly by a web browser.
 If you really want to use this module, you will have to integrate it into your back-end so that PDF files can be read from your server.

-## Problem: when I use pdfreader from my express-based node.js app, I'm getting `Cannot read property 'userAgent' of undefined`.
+### `Cannot read property 'userAgent' of undefined` error from an express-based node.js app

 Dmitry found out that you may need to run these instructions before including the `pdfreader` module: